 - “AHS” means Alberta Health Services, the provincial health authority responsible for health service delivery, including the enforcement of the Alberta Public Health Act and Food Regulation;

-- “AHW” means Alberta Health and Wellness, the Ministry responsible for setting health policy, including the development of the Alberta Public Health Act and Food Regulation;
+- “AH” means Alberta Health, the Ministry responsible for setting health policy, including the development of the Alberta Public Health Act and Food Regulation;

 - a food establishment whose proposed operation has been approved by the Minister responsible for agriculture as an approved farmers’ market under the administration of that Minister’s department and;